James Fieser

-James Fieser is professor of philosophy at the University of Tennessee at Martin.
+James Fieser is an American philosopher and professor of philosophy at the University of Tennessee at Martin.
 He received his B.A. from Berea College, and his M.A. and Ph.D. in philosophy from Purdue University.
 He is founder and general editor of the Internet Encyclopedia of Philosophy.
-He is author, coauthor or editor of more than ten text books.
-Fieser is also known for being the guitarist in the hit band Oxford Street Band.
+He is author, coauthor or editor of more than ten books.
+He plans to release a revised edition of one his works on the history of ethics as a free internet-accessible file in some form in the near future.